 John Pritchard, Anglican Bishop of Oxford discusses the place of doubt in faith.

 The memoirs of Emma Duffin V.A.D. nurse in the First World War

 An intensely moving account of the First World War experiences in hospitals at the front of Belfast-born Unitarian Emma Duffin (a direct descendant of William Drennan, the founder of the United Irishmen and a cousin of Thomas Andrews designer of the Titanic) who volunteered to serve as a nurse and spent three harrowing years tending the wounded.
 Written by Trevor Parkhill who has transcribed her diaries.

 A Naturalistic Approach to the Christian Tradition by Frank Walker

 and What does Spirituality Mean to You? by Kamran Mofid

 As well as many lively reviews by Graham Murphy on poet John Clare, Professor David A. Williams on David Cannadine's The Undivided Past, Professor Alan P.F.
-Sell on Congregationalism, Andrew Clark on the World Congress of Faiths, Lena Cockroft on Fred Harrison's The Traumatised Society, Peter B. Godfrey on the biography of a caring Victorian, Sue Norton on Reflections and Meditations for Women with Breast Cancer, and David Steers on Lent.
+Sell on Congregationalism, Andrew Clark on the World Congress of Faiths, Lena Cockroft on Fred Harrison's The Traumatised Society, Peter B. Godfrey on the biography of a caring Victorian, Sue Norton on The Pink Ribbon Path: Prayers, Reflections and Meditations for Women with Breast Cancer, and David Steers on Lent.

 To subscribe click on Subscriptions.